jvrana/markdown-cv/index.md

 to develop a computer-aided manufacturing system to automate the design-build-test-learn cycle for engineered organisms.
 To automate experiments, we use the [Aquarium](https://www.aquarium.bio), a lab operating system that automates and tracks experiment execution using human-in-the-loop automation.
-I have built out a fully-featured Python interface for this system ([Trident](www.github.com/klavinslab/trident)).
-Using these tools, I have recently deployed machine-learning to automate *S. cerevisiae* strain construction and are currently using the software ([Terrarium](www.github.com/jvrana/Terrarium)) to engineer new cell behaviors in yeast using CRISPR dCas9 gene circuits.
+I have built out a fully-featured Python interface for this system ([Trident](https://www.github.com/klavinslab/trident)).
+Using these tools, I have recently deployed machine-learning to automate *S. cerevisiae* strain construction and are currently using the software ([Terrarium](https://www.github.com/jvrana/Terrarium)) to engineer new cell behaviors in yeast using CRISPR dCas9 gene circuits.

-I am currently finishing up these two projects before my anticipated graduate in 2019/2020 and am looking for jobs at intersection of software engineering and synthetic biology.
+I am currently finishing up these two projects and related publications before my anticipated graduate in 2019/2020 and am looking for jobs at intersection of software engineering and synthetic biology.

 ## Education